qnzhou/slot_map/README.md

 # Implementation details

-The slot map container will allocate memory in pages (default page size = 4096 elements and configurable) to avoid memory spikes during growth and be able to deallocate pages that are no longer needed.
+The slot map container will allocate memory in pages (default page size = 4096 elements) to avoid memory spikes during growth and be able to deallocate pages that are no longer needed.
 Also, the page-based memory allocator is very important since it guarantees "pointers stability"; hence, values never move in memory.

-Keys are always uses `uint64_t` type and technically typless, but we artificially make them typed to get extra compiler checks. i.e., the following code will produce a compiler error
+Keys are always uses `uint64_t` type and technically typless, but we "artificially" make them typed to get a few extra compile-time checks. i.e., the following code will produce a compiler error
 ```cpp
 slot_map<std::string> strings;